scrapnode/blog.scrapnode.com/_posts/2023-01-26-push-docker-image-to-multiple-registry.md

 ![multiple-registry-pipline](/assets/img/multiple-registry-pipline.png)

-The `prepare` is the key step where we will check which pipline should we run (for example, I need to push image to DockerHub and ECR).
-The condition logic is simple:
+The `prepare` step is crucial which step we will check which pipline should we run (for example, I need to push image to DockerHub and ECR).
+The decision logic is straightforward:

-- If we have set `DOCKERHUB_USERNAME`, enable pipeline that push image to Docker Hub
+- If the `DOCKERHUB_USERNAME` is set, the pipelien that pushes the image to Docker Hub will be enabled
-- If we have set `ECR_USERNAME`, enable ECR pipeline too
+- If the `ECR_USERNAME` is set, the ECR pipeline will also be enabled
-- If we have set something else, enable corresponding pipeline as well
+- If another flag is set, the corresponding pipeline will be enabled

 {% raw %}
 ```yaml